Skip to main content

 Prior to SNHU, Beaudoin was a high school English and humanities teacher.
 In 2019, Beaudoin received the Sonia Pioneer Award by Sonia Clinical Tracking Systems for her contributions to training, processes and student engagement.
 She received the University Mover & Shaker Award from the University of New Hampshire.

-Kelsey Butler, BS
+Kelsey Butler, MS

 Clinical Placement Facilitator